TAMU-Formula-SAE-EV/roadrunner/README.md

 1. use "empty widget" and "basic widget" as inspo
 2. Make a new folder in frontend/src/widgets
 3. Make the widget component in the folder (make sure to use the WidgetWrapper component)
+4. Use the useData hook to access static and time-series data for your widget
-4. Make a new enum type for your widget in frontend/src/widgets/manifest.tsx
+5. Make a new enum type for your widget in frontend/src/widgets/manifest.tsx
-5. Map your widget enum type to a component in src/widgets/utils/getWidgetComponent.tsx
+6. Map your widget enum type to a component in src/widgets/utils/getWidgetComponent.tsx
-6. Add the widget to the menu layout (see frontend/src/dashboard/menu/types.tsx)
+7. Add the widget to the menu layout (see frontend/src/dashboard/menu/types.tsx)
+8. Test it out by accessing your widget using the menu